187th Airlift Squadron: Korean War activation

 Lockheed C-130B Hercules 58-0714 flying past Devils Tower National Monument.

 As a result of the Korean War, the 187th and its parent, the 140th Fighter Wing was federalized and brought to active duty on 1 April 1951.
 The unit was ordered to the new Clovis Air Force Base, New Mexico, which arrived in October 1951.
 The federalized 140th Fighter-Bomber Wing was a composite organization of activated Air National Guard units, composed of the 120th Fighter Squadron (Colorado ANG), the 190th Fighter Squadron (Utah ANG), and the 187th FS.
-The 140th and its components were equipped with F-51D Mustangs, and were re-designated as Fighter-Bomber squadrons on 12 April 1951.
+The 140th and its components were equipped with F-51D Mustangs, and were redesignated as fighter-bomber squadrons on 12 April 1951.

 During their period of federal service, many pilots were sent to Japan and South Korea to reinforce active-duty units.
 At Clovis, elements of the 140th FBW took part in Operation Tumbler-Snapper – 1952, a nuclear bomb test in Nevada.
 On 15 November 1952, the elements of the 140th returned to Air National Guard control in their respective states.

 Cold War

-Upon return to Wyoming state control, the 120th was re-equipped by Tactical Air Command with F-80C Shooting Star jets.
-On 1 July 1955, the squadron was re-designated as the 187th Fighter-Interceptor Squadron.
+Upon return to Wyoming state control, the 120th was re-equipped with F-80C Shooting Star jets.
+On 1 July 1955, the squadron was redesignated the 187th Fighter-Interceptor Squadron.

-On 1 July 1957, the 187th was authorized to expand to a group level, and the 153d Fighter Interceptor Group was established by the National Guard Bureau.
-The 187th FIS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 153d Headquarters, 153d Material Squadron (Maintenance), 153d Combat Support Squadron, and the 153d USAF Dispensary.
+On 1 July 1957, the 187th was authorized to expand to a group level, and the 153d Fighter Group was established.
+The 187th ecoming the group's flying squadron.
+Other elements assigned into the group were the 153d headquarters, 153d Material Squadron (maintenance and supply), 153d Air Base Squadron, and the 153d USAF Dispensary.
 The 153d FIG being assigned to the 34th Air Division, Air Defense Command and upgraded to F-86L Sabre Interceptors.